 While cash awards are always appreciated, as is the publicity generated by awards ceremonies, these benefits are fleeting.
 Before you enter any contest, make sure you have a long-term plan in place - just in case you win.
 How will you make good use of your award?
 Will you order gold seals to affix to your book cover (if it is in print)?
 Do you have a press release in place to announce your prize to local media?
 How about researching opportunities for talks given by an "award-winning author"?
 Even if you don't think you stand a chance of getting an award, when it comes to marketing and promotion, it is always a good idea to plan ahead.

 Axiom Awards.
-Authors and publishers throughout North America and overseas publishers who publish English-language business books with a 2014-2016 copyright or that were released between June 2014 and December 2015, and that are intended for the American market may enter.
+Authors and publishers throughout North America and overseas publishers who publish English-language business books and that are intended for the American market may enter.
 Print-On-Demand and other independent authors are welcome to enter their books themselves.
 Genre: Business books.
-Entry fee: $85 per title, per category, until October 24. $95 from October 25-December 12.
-Deadline: December 12, 2015.
+Entry fee: $95 per title, per category.
+(Early bird fee is $85.)

 The Benjamin Franklin Awards are administered by the Independent Book Publishers Association (IBPA) with help from over 150 book publishing professionals including librarians, bookstore owners, reviewers, designers, publicity managers, and editors.
 The Benjamin Franklin Awards are unique in that all entrants receive direct feedback on their entries.
 The actual judging forms are returned to all participating publishers.
-Indie publishers and self-published authors are invited to enter the next competition for books with a copyright date of 2015.
+Indie publishers and self-published authors are invited to enter the next competition for books with a copyright date of the competition year.
 Genre: Any.
 Prize: Announcement to major trade journals (including Publishers Weekly and Book Business), to select public libraries, through all IBPA social media channels, including Facebook, Twitter, the IBPA Blog.
 Entry fee: IBPA member – $95 per title, per category.
 Non-IBPA member – $225 for first title, which includes one year’s membership in IBPA; $95 per title, per category for second and subsequent entries.
-Deadlines: FIRST CALL—SEPTEMBER 30, 2015 - Primarily for titles published January 1 – August 31, 2015: SECOND CALL— DECEMBER 15, 2015 - Primarily for titles published September 1 – December 31, 2015.

 The Book Designer: Monthly e-Book Cover Design Awards.
 Aside from the fact that there is no fee for this contest, an additional reason to enter is that Joel Friedlander's site gets a substantial amount of traffic.
 Genre: Any Indie book cover.
 Entry fee: None.
 Deadline: Revolving.

 The Next Generation Indie Book Awards.
 Not-for-Profit book awards program for indie authors and independent publishers.
 In its ninth year of operation, the Next Generation Indie Book Awards was established to recognize and honor the most exceptional independently published books in over 70 different categories, for the year, and is presented by Independent Book Publishing Professionals Group (www.IBPPG.com) in cooperation with Marilyn Allen of Allen O'Shea Literary Agency.
-Open to all indie publishers including independent publishers (small, medium or otherwise), university presses, self-published authors, e-book authors, seasoned authors and even first time authors based in the U.S., Canada or internationally who have a book written in English and released in 2014, 2015 or 2016 or with a 2014, 2015 or 2016 copyright date.
+Open to all indie publishers including independent publishers (small, medium or otherwise), university presses, self-published authors, e-book authors, seasoned authors and even first time authors based in the U.S., Canada or internationally who have a book written in English.
 Genre: Any.
 Prizes:

 - $1,500 Cash Prize and trophy awarded to the best Fiction Book